 Finally, a motherboard with 2 RAM slots with a maximum support for 32 GB of RAM should also be quite sufficient.

-The point is, a bare minimum motherboard should be more than enough for photo editing tasks.
+The point is, a bare minimum motherboard should be more than enough for photo editing tasks particularly if you are a beginner or an intermedite user trying to save up.

 Also Read: Best Motherboards with Integrated Graphics

 Motherboards have form factor.
 Some are large some are smaller.
-For the purpose of photo editing, you can stick with the smaller range of motherboards.
+For the purpose of photo editing at a budget, you can stick with the smaller range of motherboards.

 We recommend you stick with either Micro ATX or mini ITX motherboards – Mini ITX being the smaller of the two.
 A small motherboard means you would not only have a compact build, but the chassis you procure for it would also cost much less.